ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 Surgery is best for amblyopic children with an underlying physical problem, such as strabismus.
 The surgery corrects the muscle problem that causes strabismus so the eyes can focus together and see properly.

-ASTIGMATISM is a blurred vision condition produced by a football-shaped cornea, which is too steep in one meridian and too flat in another.
+ASTIGMATISM: A blurred vision condition produced by a football-shaped cornea, which is too steep in one meridian and too flat in another.
 An astigmatic cornea focuses light in two different places in the eye, adversely affecting both near and distance vision.
 See CYLINDER below.

 Astigmatism